Adsorption and dissociation of diatomic molecules in monolayer $1H$-MoSe$_2$: Method

 \subsection{DFT calculations}

 The DFT calculations presented here are performed with the Vienna \textit{ab initio} simulation package ({\sc vasp}) \cite{Kresse1996}.
 Two different approaches are used to incorporate the van der Waals (vdW) interaction in the electron exchange-correlation: the revPBE-vdW functional introduced by Dion \textit{et al.}~\cite{Dion2004} that self-consistently incorporates non-local correlation corrections and the PBE-D3 method \cite{Grime2010} that also includes the vdW correction but in a non self-consistent manner.
 In the latter, the exchange-correlation interaction of electrons is described by the generalized gradient approximation (GGA) in the form of Perdew-Burke-Ernzerhof (PBE) \cite{Perdew1996} and using the Becke-Johnson (BJ) damping \cite{Grime2011} to avoid strong repulsion at short distances.
 The ionic cores are described with the projector augmented wave (PAW) method \cite{blockl1994} implemented in {\sc vasp}~\cite{Kresse1999}.
 Specifically, we use the PAW potentials with 14, six, six, five, four, and one valence electrons for Mo, Se, O, N, C,and H, respectively.
 The Kohn-Sham states are expanded in a plane-wave basis set using as energy cutoffs: 700~eV for the systems containing C, O, and N; and 500~eV for those involving H only and for the bare monolayer.
 The Brillouin zone integration is performed with (cell-size adapted, see below) $\Gamma$-centered Monkhorst–Pack (MP) grids of special $\mathbf{k}$-points~\cite{Monkhorst1976}, using a Gaussian smearing of 0.1~eV for electronic state occupancies.
 In all the calculations, 10$^{-6}$ and 10$^{-5}$~eV are the energy converge criteria for the electronic and structural optimization, respectively.
+During the structural optimization all the atoms in the simulation cell are allowed to move.

 The MoSe$_2$ monolayer is considered to be in the $1H$ phase.
 As a first step, the MoSe$_2$ hexagonal lattice constant $a$ is calculated in the monolayer primitive cell with 23~{\AA} of vacuum along the surface normal and using a 11$\times$11$\times$1 $\Gamma$-centered MP mesh of special $\mathbf{k}$-points.
 The values obtained with revPBE-vdW and PBE-D3 are $a$=3.386 and 3.282~{\AA}, respectively.
 See appendix~\ref{app:MoSe2_char} for more details.
 A larger 4$\times$4 surface supercell together with a 4$\times$4$\times$1 MP grid are used to study adsorption of the different gas species on pristine MoSe$_2$ and on MoSe$_2$ MoSe$_2$-vSe.
 This larger supercell avoids lateral interactions of the adsorbate with its images and also ensures a reliable description of an isolated Se vacancy in the MoSe$_2$-vSe surface.
 (See Appendix~\ref{app:MoSe2_char} for more details about MoSe$_2$ and MoSe$_2$-vSe characterization).